Monochorionic Monoamniotic (MoNo) Twins – Meaning, Risk, Diagnosis, and Treatment

 As the process of a MoMo pregnancy is considered high risk, there is no other way than to deliver the babies in cases of complications.
 A perinatologist or an experienced twin delivery obstetrician should be consulted, to weigh the risks of the pregnancy, and whether there is any threat to the lives of the babies and mother-to-be.

-Usually, MoMo twins are delivered after 32 weeks, and steroids are administered to help their lung development after birth.
-A Cesarean section is mandated for a MoMo twin pregnancy, to avoid cord prolapse that occurs when the second baby’s cord is expelled as the first baby is delivered.
+Since the risk of cord entanglement and compression increases after 34 weeks, MoMo twins are usually delivered after 32 weeks, and steroids are administered to help their lung development after birth.
+A cesarean section is mandated for a MoMo twin pregnancy, to avoid cord prolapse that occurs when the second baby’s cord is expelled as the first baby is delivered (6).

 An experimental drug, Sulindac, has, of late, been used to lower the amount of fluid in the amniotic sac.
 This is thought to reduce the amount of foetal movement, cord entanglement, or compression.